 A disconnected system leads to messy inventory and accounting, and a painful customer experience.

 One major perk that’s easy to implement with Shopify POS and other unified platforms is the flexibility to accept returns in any store location, regardless of where the products were originally purchased.
 According to Narvar’s 2018 Consumer Returns Report, 89% of repeat customers who have a good return experience are likely to buy again, so offering a convenient return experience can potentially improve your retention rate and increase revenue.

 Lastly, a unified platform makes it easier to onboard and train new staff.
 Having to learn numerous systems often means having to memorize several logins, interfaces, and functions.
 With one platform organizing everything, employees can intuitively learn and use the technology that powers your sales experience.
 This is especially important for businesses with high employee turnover.

 You’ll also reduce the risk of user error, as employees have less data entry to manage on account of the automated inventory updates and customer information tracking.

 With many platforms, it’s also possible to assign your employees a PIN or login.
 This allows you to monitor their sales and offer additional training to anyone who’s struggling.

-When you’re able to sell everyone with one platform, the lines between offline and online become blurred—purchases and fulfillment feel fluid to customers, and you and your staff aren’t left wrangling siloed data or dozens of disparate tools to run your business.
-Not only will customers be grateful for this seamless experience, they’re coming to expect it; one example, today roughly 60% of shopping experiences begin and end on separate devices.
+When you’re able to sell to everyone with one platform, the lines between offline and online become blurred—purchases and fulfillment feel fluid to customers, and you and your staff aren’t left wrangling siloed data or dozens of disparate tools to run your business.
+Not only will customers be grateful for this seamless experience, they’ll come to expect it.
+One example: today roughly 60% of shopping experiences begin and end on separate devices.

 The time to consider one platform for all of your sales channels is now.
-A unified commerce strategy helped tokyobike pedal their business to new heights, and it can help you, too.
+A unified commerce strategy helped tokyobike pedal its business to new heights, and it can help you, too.